Sakya Pandita: The stay at the Mongol court

-In fact, recent research has shown that the letter of summons sent by Godan is a later fabrication.
-Nevertheless, Sakya Pandita was indeed summoned to come to Godan's royal camp at Liangzhou in 1244.
+Research published in 1977 shows that the surviving letter of summons attributed to Godan is in fact a later fabrication.
+Nevertheless, Sakya Pandita was indeed summoned to Godan's royal camp at Liangzhou in 1244.
 The cleric left Sakya in the company of his two young nephews, the ten-year-old Phagpa and six-year-old Chakna Dorje.
 As he continually preached sermons along his way he did not arrive at Prince Godan's camp until 1246.
 There he had to wait for Godan who at the time participated in the Kurultai where Güyük Khan was enthroned.
 Sakya Paṇḍita and Godan first met in early 1247.
 He gave religious instruction to the prince and greatly impressed the court with his personality and powerful teachings.
 He is also said to have cured Prince Godan of a serious illness, probably leprosy.
 In return, he was allegedly given "temporal authority over the 13 myriarchies [Trikor Chuksum] of Central Tibet."
 Since the myriarchies were not yet constituted by this time the story is not entirely correct.
 It should be understood in the sense that Sakya Paṇḍita was used as the main agent of the Mongols in Tibetan affairs.
 Tibetan historians quote a long letter by his hand to the various clerical and temporal lords in Tibet in 1249.
 In order to spare Tibet from devastating invasions, he wrote, it was necessary that the local regimes unconditionally accepted Mongol overlordship.
 A census was to be taken, and the lords must henceforth carry out the administration in consultation with envoys dispatched by Sakya and in accordance with Mongol law.
 However, the sources keep silent about the actual imposition of Mongol rule in these years.
 The death of Güyük Khan in 1248 led to internal rivalries in the dynasty of Genghis Khan until the enthronement of Möngke Khan in 1251.
 This left Tibetan affairs in a state of limbo for the time being.